-Common Culprits of That Cold Feeling in Your Throat - And How to Manage It
+Common Culprits of That Cold Feeling in Your Throat and How to Manage It

-Coldness in the Throat Related to GERD
+Cold Feeling in Throat and Stomach Related to Acid Reflux and GERD

 Perhaps you get up in the middle of the night suddenly awakened by a cough.
 Maybe you've felt like you were being choked in your sleep.
-Or you could be at work after lunch break and you experience this weird cold feeling in your throat along with a stabbing sensation in your chest that just won't seem to go away.
+Or you could be at work after your lunch break, and you experience this weird, cold feeling in your throat along with a stabbing sensation in your chest that just won't seem to go away.

 Acid reflux occurs when your stomach acid flows backward into your esophagus.
 The latter serves as the connective passage between your stomach and your throat.
 Imagine a ring-like muscle where the end of your esophagus and stomach meet.
 This is your lower esophageal sphincter.
 Normally, it should prevent any stomach contents from rising back into your esophagus.

 - Pain in the chest: You're having this because of all that acid splashing back into your esophagus.
 Stay calm.
 This doesn't mean you're having a heart attack.